withhaibun/haibun/docs/develop_haibun.md

 and any other modules you may need.

-You can use `nx graph` to view Haibun's module graph structure.
+You can use `npm run depcruise` to view Haibun's depenencies.